zsoobratty/CV/README.md

 Having recently graduated from Makers Academy, a 16 week full-time software development boot camp, I am now looking to show the skills I have developed before and during the course.

-Prior to Makers, I was a client servicing consultant at Aviva.
-Having spent a lot of my role liaising with, and assisting developers, I thought to myself - hey, why not learn the skills to become one?
+Prior to Makers, I was a Client Servicing Consultant at Aviva.
+Having spent a lot of my role liaising with, and assisting developers, I thought to myself - why not learn the skills to become one?

 ## <a name="Projects">Projects</a>